devleaks/storyrevealerjs/README-yaml.md

 ##### Progress Bar

 A progress bar is a title, a subtitle and a cursor-like bar that runs from a starting value to an ending value, in a given time.
-The progress bar starts when the page is displayed.
+The value representing the maximum length of the progress bar can also be provided.
+The progress bar animation starts when the page is displayed.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 progress-bar: